-Table Base Information Population Approach Source Methodology Accumptions Name Reference Item Actual / Estimate Source Methodology Assumptions The "Zonal Based Transportation Services" consists of data relating to 4 service types: Firm Forward, Firm Backhaul, As Available Forward and As Available Backhaul.
+Table Base Information Population Approach Accumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions The "Zonal Based Transportation Services" consists of data relating to 4 service types: Firm Forward, Firm Backhaul, As Available Forward and As Available Backhaul.
 1. Firm Forward data has been reported in the "Firm Forward haul transportation services" row under the capacity based column headings as the charges for these services are based on MDQ volumes.
 2. "Interruptible or as available transportation services" consist of revenue and volumes for As Available Forward services.
-Charges are based on actual delivered volumes and thus captured under the volumetric based column headings which are based on actual delivery Authorised Overrun Charge Unauthorised Overrun Charge Imbalance Charge Minimum Monthly Service Charge Odorisation Charge User Specific Facility Charge Bairnsdale City Gate Facility Charge Shipper Specific Facility Charge 3.
-"Backhaul Services" include revenue and volumes for both As Available Backhaul and Firm Backhaul .
-As there are both firm and as available components, data has been allocated to the appropriate columns i.e. Firm services charged at MDQ reported as capacity based and As Available services charged on actual deliveries recorded as volumetric based data.
-Volumes are obtained and adjusted per below: Volume Calculation - Transfer Service.
-The invoice data in PypIT reflects actual invoicing and has been used as the basis of allocation of revenue to services and charges.
-Based on the invoice data retrieved from PypIT, the revenue and volume data used in the weighted average price calculation is Volume data has been estimated for each service and charge reported in the template by adjusting the raw data obtained included/excluded based on
+Charges are based on actual delivered volumes and thus captured under the volumetric based column headings which are based on actual delivery volumes.
+Authorised Overrun Charge Unauthorised Overrun Charge Imbalance Charge Minimum Monthly Service Charge Odorisation Charge User Specific Facility Charge Bairnsdale City Gate Facility Charge Shipper Specific Facility Charge Transfer Service.
+"Backhaul Services" include revenue and volumes for both As Available Backhaul and Firm Backhaul.
+As there are both firm and as available services offered, data has been allocated to the appropriate columns i.e. Firm services charged at MDQ reported as capacity based and As Available services charged on actual deliveries recorded as volumetric based data.
+Actual revenue for each transportation service is captured separately in pypIT, therefore estimates are not required to allocate revenue to each transportation service.
+Volumes are obtained and adjusted per below: The invoice data in PypIT reflects actual invoicing and has been used as the basis of allocation of revenue to services and charges.
+Base on the invoice data retrieve from PypIT, the revenue an volume data used in the weighted average price calculation is included/excluded based of